 3. Apply A Toner

-Toners are great oil controllers.
-Oily skin tends to develop enlarged pores especially in the T-zone.
-Apply a mild toner to tighten your pores, maintain your skin pH balance and remove any excess.
-Keep away from skin toners that contain alcohol as they may irritate or make your skin dry.
+Toners are great oil controllers and are perfect for oily skin and large pores.
+They hydrate, maintain your skin’s pH balance and remove residue oil and dirt from your pores.
+However, keep away from skin toners that contain alcohol as they may irritate or make your skin dry.

 Natural ingredients to look for in your toner are: